 Today’s trend associated expensive stuff with better product and satisfaction.
 Why is a four year old boy wearing an expensive USPA shirt, whilst the same could have been purchased at much lower cost?
 At this young stage, your child is naive about fiscal responsibilities, it is your duty to teach them to him at the right time.
 On another level, are you contributing to his irregular attitude towards money?
 Reach below on a few measures which you can incorporate in enlightening your child about the value of money.

-- Be a role model: Research has established that children follow their parents’ actions, but not so much the parents’ words.
+Research has established that children follow their parents’ actions, but not so much the parents’ words.
 Hence, if you are splurging money on unnecessary things, or are in a bad shape when it comes to savings, your child could learn no better.
 A very important part of promoting money value to your kids is you yourself!
 You must exhibit yourself as a sensible lady, weighing the pros and cons before spending the money.
 Your child must be able to look onto you as a person who saves heard-earned money and is not a spendthrift.
-Keep your monetary tasks organised and never nag about money in front of your kids
+Keep your monetary tasks organized and never nag about money in front of your kids

-- Discuss your money saving strategies with your child: Show him how you make decisions on buying things and saving money.
+Show him how you make decisions on buying things and saving money.
 Tell him how you need to ensure savings for his studies and college.
 You may further explain how you and your husband save money to protect him and other family members from a rainy day!
-Who knows it may encourage your child to set up a piggy bank or actually head towards a bank thinking about the interests on savings account or even an FD of small amount
+Who knows, it may encourage your child to set up a piggy bank or actually head towards a bank thinking about the interests on savings account or even an FD of small amount